OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 `.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_2/fastq`

+The  `.bam` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_2/bamfiles`

 Copy in your personal data directory the ones you will work with  using the shell  `cp` command

 <div id='section-id-104'/>